cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/client-errors.md

 ## CF_REGISTRATION_MISSING

+### Symptoms

+>> How do you get this error message to show up?
+WARP just switches to consumer mode when there's no registration.

+### Cause

-The WARP client is not authenticated to a Zero Trust organization.
+The device is not authenticated to a Zero Trust organization.

-### Solution
+### Resolution

 1. Launch the WARP client.
 2. Select the gear icon and go to **Preferences** > **Account**.
 3. Select **Re-Authenticate Session**.
 4. Complete the authentication steps required by your organization.
-5. If this does not resolve the error, log out of your Zero Trust organization and log back in:
+5. If this does not resolve the error, select **Logout from Cloudflare Zero Trust** and then log back in.
-    1. Go to **Preferences** > **Account** and select **Logout from Cloudflare Zero Trust**.
-    2. Select **Login with Cloudflare Zero Trust**.
-    3. Enter your team name.
-    4. Complete the authentication steps required by your organization.

 ## CF_TLS_INTERCEPTION_BLOCKING_DOH

+### Symptoms

+- DNS requests fail to resolve when WARP is turned on.

+### Cause
 A third-party application or service is intercepting DNS over HTTPS traffic from WARP.
-This is not allowed.

-### Solution
+### Resolution

 Configure the third-party application to exempt the [WARP DoH IPs](/cloudflare-one/connections/connect-devices/warp/deployment/firewall/#doh-ip).

 ## CF_TLS_INTERCEPTION_CHECK

-The initial connectivity check failed after establishing the WARP tunnel.
+### Symptoms

+- Unable to connect WARP

+### Cause

+A third-party security product on the device or network is performing TLS decryption on HTTPS traffic.
+For more information, refer to [this page](/cloudflare-one/connections/connect-devices/warp/troubleshooting/common-issues/#a-third-party-security-product-is-interfering-with-gateway).

-### Solution
+### Resolution

+In the third-party security product, disable HTTPS inspection and TLS decryption for the [WARP IP addresses](/cloudflare-one/connections/connect-devices/warp/deployment/firewall/).